 “Seeing the short-term change in a child who has been through counselling is wonderful.
 Seeing a long-term change can be amazing.”

-You can find a BACP counsellor or psychotherapist via the BACP’s Therapist Directory.
+You can find a BACP counsellor or psychotherapist who specialises in children and young people via our Therapist directory.